 Division researchers examine outcomes in geriatric patients undergoing TAVR who received advance care planning

 UF cardiovascular medicine researchers – in collaboration with colleagues at Brigham and Women’s Hospital, University of Massachusetts Medical School, and Tufts University – examined the frequency of advance care planning (ACP) discussions between providers and their geriatric patients considering TAVR.
-The purpose of ACP discussions is to align patient goals with healthcare provider goals in order to maximize quality of care provided.
+The purpose of ACP discussions is to align patient goals with health care provider goals in order to maximize quality of care provided.

-Khanjan Shah, M.D.
+Khanjan Shah, Samir Shah

-Samir Shah, M.D.
+Left: Khanjan Shah, M.D.; Right: Samir Shah, M.D.

-The study, entitled “Advance care planning billing codes in patients undergoing TAVR is infrequent and associated with adverse TAVR outcomes,” was recently published in the Journal of the American Geriatrics Society.
+The study, entitled “Advance care planning billing codes in patients undergoing TAVR is infrequent and associated with adverse TAVR outcomes,” was recently published in the Journal of the American Geriatrics Society

 The study determined that contemporary patients undergoing TAVR who are engaged in ACP conversations are older and have multiple medical comorbidities.
 Overall, ACP in this population was low, occurred most often after TAVR, and was associated with complications, including death, suggesting ACP was reactive rather than proactive.